 Library: Judy Burgess reported that Mildred Wiedmann has been able to purchase several large-print books from a garage sale.
-These are a welcomed addition as several residents now rely on the enlarged text.
+These are a welcomed addition.

-The Committee has finally been able to have a real meeting in the Library.
+The Committee has finally been able to meet in the Library.
 We discussed the Give-away-Table, the cart in Assisted Living, reports for the next Newsletter, criteria for discarding books, and the upcoming History Book Festival on September 24 and 25.
-The Library has been looking so tidy lately, a really inviting place, and we will not need to hold a housekeeping session just yet.
+The Library is in very good shape and we will not need to hold a housekeeping session yet.